AMBarbosa/ecotrends/README.md

                              regmult = 1,
                              file = "outputs/models")
 ```

+Note that (if you have `fuzzySim` \>= 4.25 installed) you can add a
+`bias` layer to drive the selection of background points, if your study
+area contains more pixels than `nbg`.
+See the `?getModels` help file for
+more details.

 Let’s now **compute the model predictions** for each year, optionally
 delimiting them to the modelled region (though you can predict on a